f5devcentral/access-labs/class3/module4/lab02.rst

 This leaves bot defense more difficult to configure in an api protection scenario, for instance javascript such as captcha cannot be used to proactively determine whether the client is human.
 In this lab, we demonstrate some scenarios the admin may encounter and how to address them.

-..note :: Ensure you are logged into BIGIP1
+.. note:: Ensure you are logged into BIGIP1

 #.
 From the web browser, click on the **Security -> Bot Defense -> Bot Defense Profiles** and click **Create**.